 Arizona Diamondbacks vs. Miami Marlins

-The Miami Marlins and the Arizona Diamondbacks meet in game one of a three game set in MLB action from Chase Field on Monday night.
+The Miami Marlins and Arizona Diamondbacks meet Wednesday in MLB action at Chase Field.